coveo/source.coveo.com/_posts/2016-10-19-push-api-basics-with-java-examples.md

 The Push API is a must-have feature that allows Coveo Cloud to index on-premise content management systems, including metadata and security permissions.
 While most content management systems include a built-in search engine, they are often underpowered, incapable of combining content from multiple repositories, and lack advanced features like Coveo's Usage Analytics and machine learning based Reveal.

 Indexing your managed content in Coveo Cloud is a great alternative.
-But with Coveo Cloud being, as the name suggests, a cloud-based search engine, it might not be immediately obviously how to accomplish this securely and efficiently.
+But with Coveo Cloud being, as the name suggests, a cloud-based search engine, it might not be immediately obvious how to accomplish this securely and efficiently.

 ## A Space Elevator for Your Content (i.e. Push API)